indyco/LTDPriceViewer/README.md

-GitHub Copilot: Sure, here's a possible README.md file for the PowerShell script you provided:

 # LTDPriceViewer.ps1

 This PowerShell script retrieves data from a website and formats it into a table.
 The script seems to be related to prices and demand for a certain system and station.